User accounts settings

 Do not cache credentials is intended for high performance servers to authenticate with plaintext passwords and does not cache credentials (LOGON32_LOGON_NETWORK).

 • Secure connection - Enabled by default.
-Disable this setting if your AD-FS deployment does not include the use of a certificate for securing connection to the AD-FS server when browsing groups using LDAPS services.
+Disable this setting if your AD-DS deployment does not include the use of a certificate for securing connection to the AD-DS server when browsing groups using LDAPS services.